Papal Jubilee in Rome - What's it all about?

 How crowded will it be in 2025?

-While parts of Rome will likely be busier, the new normal is that Rome is pretty much always busy.
+While parts of Rome are busier this year, the new normal is that Rome is pretty much always busy.

 The good news is that pilgrims will be coming through the year and so will not be concentrated at one time.